James-SR/BI-Notes/docs/TSQL.md

 Logical functions test if someting is true or not i.e. traditional boolean.
 But we can use logical functions as filters by using CHOOSE for example, you could use IIF which is also a logical, or we could use CASE to achieve the same result.

-An exmaple might be if we want to return some numeric sizes, for instance if we have a table of data with different size formats:
+An example might be if we want to return some numeric sizes, for instance if we have a table of data with different size formats:

 ```sql